-The Norman Police Department strives to maintain and enhance the quality of life in the City of Norman by protecting life, liberty, property, and keeping the peace.
-Currently authorized to maintain 180 commissioned officers and 71 civilian employees, NPD has been serving the residents of Norman since 1919.
-Located just 20 miles south of Oklahoma City on Interstate 35, Norman is the third largest city in Oklahoma with a population just over 120,000 people and is home to the University of Oklahoma.
+The Norman Police Department strives to passionately serve our community through education, innovation, enforcement, and excellence in everything we do.
+Currently authorized to maintain 184 commissioned officers and 76 civilian employees, NPD has been serving the residents of Norman since 1919.
+Located just 20 miles south of Oklahoma City on Interstate 35, Norman is the third largest city in Oklahoma with a population of over 128,000 people and is home to the University of Oklahoma.
 NPD is responsible for protecting and responding to calls that span the city's 197 square miles which include a mixture of dense urban and growing rural areas.

 NPD has a main headquarter building in central Norman, as well as an Investigations Center and Training Center.
 NPD focuses on initiatives to maintain a safe community and create positive partnerships that allow residents to work with us to problem solve and prevent crime.
 Each member of the police department is continuously challenged to maintain high levels of professionalism and integrity towards all we serve.